Day 1 - Setting Out on the Camino : Toronto to Paris

 Gare Monteparnasse

-After checking in we immediately noticed how much smaller doorways, hallways, elevators, and stairwells are in France making the task of manoeuvring our 35 and 50lb backpacks somewhat challenging.
+After checking in we immediately noticed how much smaller doorways, hallways, elevators, and stairwells are in France making the task of manoeuvring our 35 and 50-lb backpacks somewhat challenging.

 Hungry from our travel we wandered several blocks and despite being past serving time, the waitress was willing to have two sandwiches and salad made up so that we could enjoy lunch at a beautiful cafe near the Eiffel Tower.
 This act of kindness made the moment perfect and only added to how wonderful the food that arrived was.
 As we walked the tree-lined streets of Paris, we couldn't quite believe were here.
-We were also stunned by the heat, having for some reason imagined that Europe would cooler in the fall.
-We made our way down toward the Seine river, trying to take everything in at once.
+We were also stunned by the heat, having for some reason imagined that Europe would be cooler in the fall.
+We made our way down toward the Seine River, trying to take everything in at once.

 Our sole frustration today came when, Sean, clearly a North American and a novice at travelling in foreign counties was quickly targeted by a group of Gypsy ladies who eventually got 40 Euros out of him before moving off.
 A harsh lesson for him and a tough introduction to Europe.

-After visiting the Eiffel Tower we walked down to the river, and headed in the direction of the Musee D'Orsay, the Louvre, the Seine waterway, and Notre Dame Cathedral.
+After visiting the Eiffel Tower we walked down to the river and headed in the direction of the Musee D'Orsay, the Louvre, the Seine waterway, and Notre Dame Cathedral.
 We were amazed by the sheer number of river boats along the Seine, all seemingly offering cruises or dinner, or both.
 The pedestrian walkway along the canal was full of Parisians and tourists out enjoying the weather.

 Although the heat and the jetlag were beginning to catch up with us, we eventually made our way over to our main goal, the Notre Dame Cathedral.
 This turned out to be a truly impressive structure.
 We had been hoping we could get our pilgrim passports stamped there, but sadly it was closed when we got there.
 Regardless, the walk around the cathedral and ice cream we enjoyed in the nearby shaded parkway was wonderful.

 On our way back to the hotel we took time to sit and put our feet in a water fountain in order to cool off, and later had dinner of Salad and Perrier at a cafe patio about 3 blocks from the Eiffel Tower for 60 Euros.
-As the sun began to set, our exhaustion began to catch up with us, this added to our need to get up for an early train ride meant that we are headed to bed at 7:30pm.
-By the end of the day we walked around 15 kilometers in the heat following a time change and a fairly long flight.
+As the sun began to set, our exhaustion began to catch up with us, this added to our need to get up for an early train ride meant that we were headed to bed at 7:30pm.
+By the end of the day, we walked around 15 kilometres in the heat following a time change and a fairly long flight.
 Not even the excitement of beginning our Camino tomorrow is enough to keep us awake much longer!

 ** Revision Post Camino - If we had one recommendation it would be to take a day off after flying in and before heading out the following day in order to both better enjoy the sites of Paris as well as to be better rested for setting out to St. Jean Pied Port and beginning one's hike.